A-PRO DALLAS FORT WORTH HOME INSPECTION SERVICES INCLUDE:

 The FHA (Federal Housing Administration) Home Inspection is our standard industry leading Home Inspection but formatted to meet the requirements of our clients that are utilizing an FHA loan.
 FHA loans provide an option for home ownership to borrowers who may not qualify with other lenders, and often allow lower down payments and interest rates.
 An FHA insured mortgage can be used to purchase a new or existing home.
 A home inspection is strongly recommended by the FHA as part of the loan process.
-As the FHA is a Federal program, the reporting requirements on Home Inspections supersede those of any state mandated reporting requirements.
-Insure your loan process is not slowed down due to the Home Inspection expectations and that your investment is protected by calling A-Pro Dallas Fort Worth Home Inspection to conduct your FHA Home Inspection.
+As the FHA is a Federal program, the reporting requirements on Home Inspections supersede those of any state-mandated reporting requirements.
+Ensure your loan process is not slowed down due to the Home Inspection expectations and that your investment is protected by calling A-Pro Dallas Fort Worth Home Inspection to conduct your FHA Home Inspection.

 HUD Inspection Dallas Fort Worth